Jim Axelrod

-Jim Axelrod (born January 25, 1963) is the Chief Investigative Correspondent for CBS News and reports across all CBS News programs and platforms.
+Jim Axelrod (born January 25, 1963) is an American journalist.
+He is the chief investigative correspondent for CBS News and reports across all CBS News programs and platforms.

 Axelrod was one of CBS News' embedded correspondents in Iraq and was the first TV reporter to broadcast live from Saddam International Airport, now Baghdad International Airport, after its takeover by American forces during the Iraq War.

 Early life and education

 Axelrod was born on January 25, 1963, to a Jewish family in New Brunswick, New Jersey.
 Raised in Highland Park, New Jersey, he attended Highland Park High School.
 He received a B.A. in 1985 from Cornell University in history and an M.A. in 1989 from Brown University, also in history.

 Career

 In 1989, Axelrod began his career in journalism at WVII-TV in Bangor, Maine.
 He subsequently was a general assignment and political reporter at WRAL-TV in Raleigh, North Carolina.
 Before WRAL, Axelrod worked at WSTM-TV in Syracuse, New York and WUTR in Utica, New York.